Disclaimer: Links on this site are referral links and I may earn a fee from Mercor or Micro1 if you click them. I do not work for Micro1 or Mercor.

 — OpenAI, AI as a Healthcare Ally, January 2026

+Without clinical judgement embedded in training, AI systems can appear confident while being unsafe, miss real-world trade-offs, and optimise for plausible-sounding answers rather than clinically appropriate ones.
 As a result, many health AI projects now rely on clinicians reviewing prompts, assessing outputs, and defining what “good” looks like in practice — carried out remotely, task by task, through platforms like Mercor and Micro1.

-Who this contract work suits
+Who this work suits

 One of Mercor’s founders explains how the platform works and what they’re looking for in AI trainers.
 Worth three minutes before you apply.
 Yes, he’s in his early 20s and worth billions of dollars.

 Applied Clinical Judgement is not a recruitment agency and not an AI product vendor.
+This site explains what health AI training contract work actually involves, and helps clinicians decide whether it’s right for them.

 Is this work remote?
 Yes.
 Health AI training and evaluation work is carried out remotely, in your own time, at times of your choosing.